-- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) details of each motion moved at a council meeting and of any amendments moved to it, - (b) the names of the mover and seconder of the motion or amendment, - (c) whether the motion or amendment was passed or lost, and - (d) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.
+- 19.2 At a minimum, the general manager must ensure that the following matters are recorded in the council's minutes: - (a) the names of councillors attending a council meeting and whether they attended the meeting in person or by audio-visual link, - (b) details of each motion moved at a council meeting and of any amendments moved to it. - (c) the names of the mover and seconder of the motion or amendment, - (d) whether the motion or amendment was passed or lost, and - (e) such other matters specifically required under this code. - 19.3 The minutes of a council meeting must be confirmed at a subsequent meeting of the council.